llm-bible/llm-bible.github.io/_publications/stengeleskin2024listener.markdown

 bibkey: stengeleskin2024listener
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.21028"}
-tags: ['Agentic', 'Efficiency and Optimization', 'Training Techniques', 'RAG']
+tags: ['Training Techniques', 'RAG', 'Agentic', 'Efficiency and Optimization']
 ---
 When answering questions, LLMs can convey not only an answer, but a level of confidence about the answer being correct.
 This includes explicit confidence